SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 The class table is organized into 4096 pages of 1024 elements.
 The 12 most significant bits in the class index indicate the page index.
 The 10 least significant bits in the class index indicate the index of the class within the page.

-Each class stores its own index as its hash.
+Each class stores its own index (in the class table) as its hash.
 This allows the VM to get the index of a class without iterating the entire class table, and to guarantee a unique identity hash per class.

 ![Finding a class in the class table using its index. %anchor=classtable](figures/classtable.pdf )